raymondcg/exampleProjects/jboss-example/readme.md

 ======================
 Attention
 ======================
-This project is a sample JAX-RS project for rest services demonstrating Arquillian and rest service testing.
+This project is a sample JAX-RS project for rest services demonstrating JBoss Container, Arquillian, and rest service testing.
 ======================
 Currently Included
 ======================